If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-- There are no ill effects to bees due to use of this wax moth control.
+- There are no ill effects on bees due to the use of this wax moth control.

 - Comes in an adequate amount per purchase of the canister.
 The wax moth treatment has a long shelf life with proper storage.

-- The wax moth control gives of a faint smell.
+- The wax moth control gives off a faint smell.
 It may not be used in a closed environment where people are often visiting.

-The Mann Lake DC130 Wax Moth Control contains Para-Dichlorobenzene.
+The Mann Lake DC130 Para-Moth Wax Moth Control contains Para-Dichlorobenzene.
 It should be used with protective gear such as a face mask.
 Inhalation or swallowing the wax moth control should be avoided.
 The wax moth treatment should be stored safely and away from the reach of children.
-In cases of inhalation or swallowing, beekeepers may note irritation to the skin, throat and eyes.
+In cases of inhalation or swallowing, beekeepers may note irritation to the skin, throat, and eyes.
 In severe cases, liver and kidney damage may occur.
 The treatment is however safe to use in beehives.
-With adequate airing of boxes after treatment with the Mann Lake DC130 Wax Moth Control, the active ingredients clear from the beehive boxes and you are able to harvest honey that is safe for human consumption.
+With the adequate airing of boxes after treatment with the Para-Moth Wax Moth Control, the active ingredients clear from the beehive boxes and you are able to harvest honey that is safe for human consumption.

-Have you used the Mann Lake DC130 Wax Moth Control in your beehives?
-Leave a comment below and let us know what you think of it.Check Price
+Have you used the Mann Lake DC130 Para-Moth Wax Moth Control in your beehives?
+Leave a comment below and let us know what you think of it.Check Price Check Price (Australia)

 […] Para-Moth is a commercially sold powder product for wax moth control in stored supers.
 It is manufactured by Mann Lake.
 Six tablespoons of the Para-Moth solution are placed on a paper plate in the middle of stacked beehive boxes.
 Each stack is recommended to be five deep beehive boxes or six medium sized beehive boxes.
 The stack is covered using a tarp or other appropriate weatherproof cover.
 You should air the beehive boxes before use, after you’ve taken them out of storage. […]